 Want to play well?
 Stop using ocarina tabs!

-Ocarina tabs can be a great way to get started with playing music, and if they have helped you to get started playing the ocarina, or music in general, that's awesome.
-Playing music is a lot of fun, and can lead to some great social experiences.
+Ocarina tabs can be a great way to get started with playing music, and if they have helped you to get started with the ocarina or music in general, that's awesome.
+Playing music is a lot of fun and can lead to some great social experiences.
+However, ocarina tabs also have limitations that may hinder your music journey.
+Here are a few examples:

 Ocarina tabs look simple because they omit information.
-Rhythm, phrasing and note emphasis are all absent, leaving you to work them out by ear or from memory.
-It often leads to mistakes, and without the guidance of a teacher, these can go unnoticed for months or years.
+They don't tell you about the rhythm, phrasing or note emphasis of a melody, leaving you to work them out by ear or from memory.
+This often leads to mistakes, which can go unnoticed for months or years without the guidance of a teacher.

 Secondly, ocarina tabs are verbose.
-Showing the fingering for every note at legible size takes up a considerable amount of space.
+Showing the fingering for every note at a legible size takes up a considerable amount of space.
 Consequently, tabs can only represent simple music.
-If you only use tabs, you will never be exposed to more advanced ideas.
+While using them can work at first, it may also be favourable to explore more advanced musical ideas.

 On this same train of thought, ocarina tabs will limit your repertoire.
 Only a tiny portion of the world's music will ever be transcribed into ocarina tabs.

-Also, The nature of tabs often leads to false assumptions, such as "if I am using the right fingering, I am playing the correct note", which is false.
-Ocarinas change pitch with how hard you are blowing.
+Also, the nature of tabs often leads to false assumptions, such as "if I am using the right fingering, I am playing the correct note".
+However, this assumption is misleading, as the ocarina's pitch changes with how hard you are blowing.

 Moving beyond ocarina tabs